-Police: Ferguson activist found dead in burning car
+Police: Ferguson activist found shot in burning car

 Story highlights

-- Darren Seals, 29, was found dead in a burning car early Tuesday, police say
+- Darren Seals once described what it was like to hold Michael Brown's mom amid protests

-- Seals was key figure in Ferguson, Missouri, protests of Michael Brown's 2014 death
+- Seals, 29, was found shot in a burning car early Tuesday, police say; no suspects identified

-(CNN)A 29-year-old activist who rose to prominence in the protests following the police killing of Michael Brown was found dead in a burning a car in a St. Louis suburb, according to police.
+(CNN)A 29-year-old activist who rose to prominence in the protests following the police killing of Michael Brown was found dead in a burning car in a St. Louis suburb, according to police.

 The victim was identified as Darren Seals, 29, formerly of St. Louis, said St. Louis County Police Department spokesman Sgt.
 Shawn McGuire.